-- Dried ancho and guajillo peppers, remove the stems and seeds and slice/chop to help the food processor.
+- Dried ancho and guajillo peppers, remove the stems and seeds, and slice/chop to help the food processor.
 Add the dried peppers.
 Have a towel ready to cover the top to reduce any mess.
-The dried peppers can give the food processor a quick hickup.
-The other peppers chop up very easy in the food processor.
+The dried peppers can give the food processor a quick hiccup.
+The other peppers chop up very easily in the food processor.

 Making Instant Pot Traditional TEXAS CHILI